 Fifteen miles north of Leavenworth.
 Several campgrounds and access areas surround the lake.
-This natural lake does not provide any significant trout fishery.
+This natural lake does not provide a significant resident trout fishery.

-It is closed to Kokanee angling.
-Since no Kokanee have been stocked here in many years, and there apparently is no natural spawning of Kokanee in the system, all so-called "Kokanee" are probably juvenile anadromous Sockeye salmon.
-The WDFW is trying to increase Sockeye abundance to the point where annual sport fisheries can occur.
-Check local newspapers, the WDFW web site, or with the WDFW regional office in Ephrata for the latest information.The lake is closed to fishing for Bull Trout so anglers are reminded to carefully release all Bull Trout that are inadvertantly caught.
+Sockeye salmon are angler's main focus on this lake.
+The WDFW strives to manage sockeye abundance to the point where consistent annual sport fisheries can occur.
+Check local newspapers, the WDFW web site, or with the WDFW regional office in Ephrata for the latest information.The lake is closed to fishing for Bull Trout so anglers are reminded to carefully release all Bull Trout that are incidentally caught.
 This lake is the main rearing area for these native char in the Wenatchee basin.
 Bull Trout are a species of concern and thus their season is closed throughout most of the state.